Great Kneighton

 Great Kneighton is a large housing development and residential area in the southern part of the City of Cambridge district of Cambridgeshire, adjacent to, and integrated with, the neighbouring village of Trumpington.
 Together with nearby development Trumpington Meadows, it forms part of the southern fringe expansion of the city.
 Currently nearing completion by developers Countryside Properties, it will ultimately consist of almost 2,300 homes.

-Etymology
+Toponymy

 The development is named after a now-lost area of land named Great Kneighton attested since the 13th century.
 The name appears to have been assigned to an area of countryside somewhat to the east of the new settlement, within the former Trumpington parish on the site of what is now Addenbrooke's Hospital and the Cambridge Biomedical Campus.